Traveler's Guide to Air Travel

 Tips

-For all our tours, gratuities are included in the group meals included in your package; service on wine, however, is at your discretion.
+For all our trips, tips are included in the group meals included in your package; however, wine service is at your discretion.

-In restaurants, bars and cabs, each destination has its own tipping customs.
-Ask your guide at your destination.
+In restaurants, bars, and taxis, each destination has its own customs and practices regarding tipping.
+Ask your guide at your destination for more information.

-Gratuities for guides and, where applicable, drivers are not included in the package price.
-Although the amount of the tip is left to the traveler's discretion, it is customary to leave one.
-Generally, $5 to $10 per person per day is paid to the Vélo Québec Voyages guide, who performs all the functions inherent in the tour: transporting luggage from one hotel to another, supervision (mechanical and medical), itinerary, accommodation, meal planning, and so on.
+Tips for guides and, if applicable, drivers are not included in the price of the packages.
+Although the amount of the tip is left to the discretion of the traveler, it is customary to leave one.
+Generally, $5 to $10 per day, per person, is paid to the Vélo Québec Voyages guide, who performs all the tasks involved in running the trip: transporting luggage from one hotel to another, providing mechanical and medical support, planning the itinerary, booking hotels, planning meals, etc.

-For trips also accompanied by a local guide and a driver for coach transfers within the itinerary, it is suggested that the tip be divided between the various participants.
+For trips that also include a local guide and a driver for bus transfers within the itinerary, it is recommended that you divide the tip among the various service providers.

 Health

-You'll find information about your destination and the health precautions you need to take on the websites listed below.
-If vaccinations are required, a travel health clinic will advise you.
+You will find information about your destination and the necessary health precautions on the websites listed below.
+If vaccinations are required, a travel health clinic will advise you on this matter.

 Phone

-If you want to bring your cell phone with you to your destination, find out about the different plans available from your provider, or consider buying a local SIM card in the country where you'll be traveling.
+If you wish to bring your cell phone with you, ask your provider about the different plans available or consider purchasing a local SIM card in the country you are traveling to.

 Electricity

-Generally speaking, most European destinations use 220 volts.
-In Cuba, the voltage is generally 110 volts, sometimes 220 volts.
+In general, most European destinations use 220 volts of electrical power.
+In Cuba, the electrical voltage is usually 110 volts, sometimes 220 volts.

-The voltage used in Canada is 120 volts, so standard Canadian plugs are not compatible.
-To protect your electrical appliances, remember to bring an adapter and converter.
+The electrical voltage used in Canada is 120 volts, so standard Canadian plugs are not compatible.
+To protect your electrical appliances, remember to bring an adapter and a converter.

-Consult this site for electrical voltages in most countries.
+Visit this website tofind out the electrical voltage in most countries.

 Time difference

-Check this site for local times and time differences.
+Visit this siteto find out local times and time differences.

 Other useful links